trigaten/AI-Judge/data-pulling/README.md

 		- e.g. `RC_2021-06`
 	- e.g. `./parse.sh RS_2021-06 RC_2021-06`
 4. Done!
 Final output is in the file `linked.json` and can be used for training.

+# Instructions for multiple months

+The download_and_process.py file downloads multiple months' worth of data and runs the above code on them, before storing all linked files to a folder.

+Run download_and_process.py using `python3 download_and_process.py <start_year> <start_month> <optional: end_year> <optional: end_month>`

+If an end month isn't provided, then the code will download from the start month until the most recently available data (June 2021).